MatthewForrester/TVTower/docs/manual_en.md

 Archive
 -------

-In the archive you meet the archivist.
-You needs him, if you want to sell the film that you own.
+In the Archive you meet the archivist.
+You need him, if you want to sell the film that you own.
 Click on the archivist and you will be shown a list of the genres.
 If you own films of a certain genre, then it is coloured black, with green lines next to it, which indicate the number of films under ths genre.
 So click on a genre and select the film that you want to move to the film rental shop, click on it and place it in the suitcase.

 But beware!
 If you put a film which is currently set in the Programme Schedule into the suitcase and leave the room with it, then it will be deleted from the Programme Schedule.
 So you will have to fill that gap again later.